 Recreational and social activities;

-Support of student unions;
+Revenues received from student body center fees shall be used to finance, operate, and construct a student body center per Cal.
+Educ.
+Code § 89304;

 Scholarships, stipends, and grants-in-aid for only currently admitted students in accordance with provisions of 5 CCR § 42500 (d);